Best GRID 2019 Settings for Thrustmaster TX / T300

 Wheel Friction adds a constant weight to the wheel.
 It is a light force, but setting it too high will make the wheel feel less responsive.
 If you find you have an oscillation when going down straights, adding Wheel Friction can lessen it.

-Tyre Friction adds weight to the wheel when the car is stopped.
-When the car is in motion, I can't feel any effect from this at all.
+Tyre Friction adds weight to the wheel when the car is slow.
+You'll mostly notice this when the car is stopped and in slow corners.

 Suspension vibrates the wheel based on the track surface, when you run over kerbs or go off track.
 It's fairly light, so I raise this quite high.
 Feel free to turn this down if you don't like the vibrations as much.